 - School Improvement Plans

 - Annual performance evaluation data

 - Annual school reports

 - Student achievement data (DEA, FCAT, EOCs, STAR, AR, AM, etc.)

 - Parental and student survey data

 - Rounding Data

 - Support Services Survey Data

 - School discipline data

 - Classroom observation data

+- Teacher created tests

 - Other

 Data Team training will be provided by the district at the beginning of the school year to assist with school-based data analysis and goal setting, as well as identifying strategies and professional development needs.
 A School Leadership Team comprised of data coaches, school administrators, and lead teachers at each school site will determine specific activities needed to meet the identified areas on the School Needs Assessment Form (Appendix C).
-Teachers will identify their needs through their PDP based on their student data and self-assessment needs.
+Teachers will identify their needs through their PDP My Learning Plan based on their student data and self-assessment needs.

-Prior to the end of the first nine week grading period each instructional personnel (IP) will meet with an administrator and/or the school data team to discuss their self-assessment and PDP goals.
-The student needs goal should establish a need based on current student data and specify measurable improvement in student performance.
-The teacher needs goal should identify professional development that will assist the teacher in meeting the student goal.
+Prior to the end of the first nine week grading period each instructional personnel (IP) will meet with an administrator and/or the school data team to discuss their self-assessment and My Learning PlanPDP goals.
+The student needs achievement goal should establish an expectation of student achievement as a result of their intendend professional development. need based on current student data and specify measurable improvement in student performance.
+The teacher needs performance goal should identify professional development that will assist the teacher in meeting the student goal practices they plan to develop or enhance in order to meet their stated student achievement goal.
 The self-assessment can be used to help teachers and administrators determine the area of focus for their teacher needs goal.
-At the end of the second nine weeks, teachers and administrators reflect on the professional learning they have participated in thus far that relates to their PDP goals.
+At the end of the second nine weeks, teachers and administrators reflect on the professional learning they have participated in thus far that relates to their PDP-plan goals.
 Reflection includes how the training impacted their student performance, how it changed their teaching practices and if the opportunities are meeting their needs.
 Deliberate practice should include changes in teaching and learning resulting from the training attended.
-Professional development relative to each annual PDP should occur between June 1 of the previous school year and May 10f the current school year.
+Professional development relative to each annual PDP-plan should occur between June 1May 1 of the previous school year and May 16 April 30 the current school year.
 This allows Inservice Representatives time to complete Inservice records prior to the June 1 completion timeline.
-Since the PDP is a working document, professional development and deliberate practice may be edited throughout the year.
+Since the PDP-My Learning Plan is a working document, professional development and deliberate practice may be edited throughout the year.
 The electronic employee portfolio documenting supporting data, professional development, and deliberate practice should be administrator approved prior to June 1.